ludwig-ai/ludwig/README.md

 ludwig train --data_csv path/to/file.csv --model_definition "{input_features: [{name: doc_text, type: text}], output_features: [{name: class, type: category}]}"
 ```

+where `path/to/file.csv` is the path to a UTF-8 encoded CSV file contaning the dataset in the previous table.
-and Ludwig will perform a random split of the data, preprocess it, build a WordCNN model (the default for text features) that decodes output classes through a softmax classifier, train the model on the training set until the accuracy on the validation set stops improving.
+Ludwig will perform a random split of the data, preprocess it, build a WordCNN model (the default for text features) that decodes output classes through a softmax classifier, train the model on the training set until the accuracy on the validation set stops improving.
 Training progress will be displayed in the console, but TensorBoard can also be used.

 If you prefer to use an RNN encoder and increase the number of epochs you want the model to train for, all you have to do is to change the model definition to: